 Shoreditch is the unequivocal home of London street art.
-It seems every other street boasts a marvelous array of colourful spray painted works by the likes of Stik, ROA, Sweet Toof and Pure Evil.
+It seems every other street boasts a marvellous array of colourful spray painted works by the likes of Stik, ROA, Sweet Toof and Pure Evil.
 Given there's hardly a spare inch of wall left bare, we recommend booking the Shoreditch Street Art Tour for a comprehensive overview of the highlight works in the area.

 Please click here for Shoreditch Street Art Tour booking information